 Discover the rich diversity of animals that call the Puget Sound nearshore habitat home.
 By interacting with live marine invertebrates, students will learn how to classify animals into phyla based on physical characteristics.
 They will also explore the biodiversity of the intertidal ecosystem, and the ways in which the organisms are interrelated.

 Rates apply to pre-registered groups of 10 or more.
 Adults/youth ages 4 and over: $9.50 Children ages 0–3: free Passes, discounted tickets, coupons and Seattle Aquarium membership cards are not valid for school group admission fees.

-Times: 10am, 11:15am, 12:30pm and 1:45pmProgram length for K–12 is 45 minutesFees: Classroom programs are free with admissionMinimum number of students is 10; maximum number of students for K–12 is 32.
+Minimum number of students is 10; maximum number of students for Pre-K is 25; grades K–12 is 32.

 Due to space and safety concerns, a maximum of 10 chaperones will be permitted into the classroom.

 Scholarship assistance for admission, transportation and off-site programs is available to qualifying schools.
 Scholarships are awarded as funding is available.
 Priority will be given to 40 percent or greater free and reduced lunch or equivalent schools, Head Start, ECEAP, special needs and ESL/ELL classes.
 Limited funding available.
 Please apply online when registering for programs.